OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106007410-44229a00-6084-11eb-93fe-2039f919db2c.png)

-5. Once the environment is created you will be redirected to create your first bot.
-You can exit out of it.
+5. Once the environment is created you will be redirected to Create a new bot.
+Exit out of it by clicking X in upper right.

 **Import the bot into your Dataverse for Teams environment**